flyinglightspeck/Swarical/README.md

 source env/bin/activate
 ```

-On windows use the following instead:
+On Windows use the following instead:

 ```
 env/Scripts/activate.bat //In CMD